-In 1993, Baiul won both the Ukranian National Championships and World Championships.
-She went on to beat Nancy Kerrigan in the 1994 Olympics to secure the gold in women's figure skating.
-The much-publicized win occurred in the wake of the scandal in which the husband and associates of skater Tonya Harding deliberately injured Kerrigan.
+In 1993, Baiul won both the World Figure Skating Championships and Ukrainian National Championships.
+She went on to beat Nancy Kerrigan at the 1994 Olympic Games in Lillehammer, Norway, securing the gold medal in women's figure skating.
+The much-publicized win occurred in the wake of the Harding-Kerrigan scandal, where the husband and associates of skater Tonya Harding deliberately injured Kerrigan.

 Baiul was only 16 years old when she achieved her victory at the Lillehammer Olympics—making her, at the time, only the second youngest figure skater in history to win the gold, after Sonja Henie.

 Following the '94 Games, Oksana Baiul moved to the United States to skate professionally.
 She bought a house in Connecticut and broke with her longtime coach.
 Her personal life went into a downward spiral, as she battled a drinking problem.
 Her addiction culminated in a car crash in 1997, after which she entered a rehab program.
 Baiul faced drunk-driving charges in connection with the crash, but these charges were dismissed after she completed an alcohol education program.

 That same year, Baiul published her autobiography, Oksana, My Own Story, as well as the book Secrets of Skating, a behind-the-scenes look at her sport.
 Branching out in new directions, Baiul launched a line of skating apparel in 2002, the Oksana Baiul Collection.
 She also continued to skate, performing in professional ice shows and the 2007 musical Cold as Ice.